-Land use description: "supermarket" means a shop having a total floor space larger than 400 m and up to 3000m, in which a range of goods, including foodstuff and household goods, is offered for sale on a predominantly self-service basis.
+Land use description: "supermarket" means a shop having a total floor space in excess of 400 m2, in which a range of goods, including foodstuff and household goods, is offered for sale on a predominantly self-service basis.

 Development parameters applicable to "shop" apply.